kjavedan/Ecommerce-website/src/A_challenges.md

 1. calculating the width of the wrapper base on screen size
 2. getting the array length to hide the control btns

+* challeng
+how to check scrollPosition befre clicking the btn